Azure/impact-reporting-samples/Onboarding/Connector/Dynatrace Connector/Scripts/Documentation/PoweshellScriptTsgAndFaq.md

    2. Feature flag registration

 2. **Role Based Access Administrator/User Access Administrator Permissions**: At the subscription level, this role is needed for executing steps related to:
-   1. Assigning the 'Impact Reporter' role to the Azure service principal **'DynatraceImpactReportingConnectorApp'**
+   1. Assigning the 'Impact Reporter' role to the Azure service principal **'DynatraceImpactReportingConnectorApp'** or to the custom app id provided while running the script.
-   2. Assigning the 'Monitoring Reader' role to the Azure service principal **'DynatraceImpactReportingConnectorApp'**
+   2. Assigning the 'Monitoring Reader' role to the Azure service principal **'DynatraceImpactReportingConnectorApp'** or to the custom app id provided while running the script.

 In summary, a combination of these permissions will be sufficient to run the script effectively.